-Now open and fully operational, My Possibilities Campus for Higher Learning currently serves 625 adults with IDD every week, but at full capacity aims to be able to provide service to more than 1,600.
+Now open and fully operational, the campus currently serves 625 adults with IDD every week.
+They aim to be able to provide service to more than 1,600 people.

 INSIDE: My Possibilities Campus for Higher Learning

 Just inside is MP Supply Co., the My Possibilities swag shop.
 There are t-shirts, sweaters, baseball caps, mugs, pens, pencils and beanies.
 Some of the most popular designs read, “HIPster Hero” and “HIPster MOM”.
 There’s even a funky license plate cover.

-As we move into the principal learning zone, it’s clear that every detail has been planned out according to the specific needs of the HIPsters.
+In the principal learning zone, it’s clear that every detail has been planned out according to the specific needs of the HIPsters.
 Each corridor and room is color-coded and brightly labelled with symbols which correspond to the badges each HIPster wears which includes their schedule for the day.
 Each classroom is equipped with specially designed chairs, big windows that flood in natural light, lockers and even a fridge for HIPsters who bring their own lunch.

-For My Possibilities the ultimate aim is to help HIPsters transition into the workplace which is why their patented and one-of-a-kind curriculum focuses heavily on vocational training such as maintaining or obtaining a job, independent living and safety in the home.
+For My Possibilities, the ultimate aim is to help HIPsters transition into the workplace, which is why their patented and one-of-a-kind curriculum focuses heavily on vocational training such as maintaining or obtaining a job, independent living, and safety in the home.